What is performance management?

 2. Use 360 feedback

-- Relevant – aligned with business goals.
+- Relevant – aligned with business goals and performance targets

 - Credible – people need to be trained to understand and use them effectively.